Marketing design

 Challenges of marketing design and how to solve them

-If marketing design is so important, why do so many teams struggle with it?
+If marketing design is so important, why do so many teams struggle with it, especially in aligning it with their content marketing?

 It’s not because they don’t value design; it’s because executing it well is hard.
 Budgets are tight.
 Deadlines are tighter.
 And scaling visuals across channels without losing your brand’s soul?
 That’s a full-time job.